chauvinSimon/lingue/README.md

+> :construction: **WORK IN PROGRESS: still need to make a final review, especially for Spanish and German!** :warning:

+---

 I am looking for words whose **translations** in French ( :fr: ), Italian ( :it: ), German ( :de: ), English ( :uk: ), and Spanish ( :es: ) **look and sound all very different**.

 ---